liubeisong0216/FT-Hypothesis-Generation/README.md

   --output-json outputs/random100_program/trace.json
 ```

-Saved result summary:

-- Processed tasks: `100`
-- Requested programs per task: `6`
-- Test examples: `105`
-- Selected-program test example accuracy: `34 / 105 = 32.38%`
-- Selected-program task success rate: `30 / 100 = 30.00%`
-- Top-6 and selected-program metrics are the same in the saved summary for this run.

-## Experiment 3: Hypothesis Plus Program
+## Experiment 2: Hypothesis + Program

-Goal: ask `gpt-5.4-mini` to generate three natural-language hypotheses per task.
-For each hypothesis, ask `gpt-5.4-mini` to generate two candidate programs.
-Evaluate all programs on the training examples, select the best one, and score it on the test examples.
+This experiment first asks `gpt-5.4-mini` to generate natural-language hypotheses.
+For each hypothesis, `gpt-5.4-mini` generates candidate programs.
+All programs are evaluated on the training examples, and the best program is selected for test evaluation.

 Configuration: